elixir-europe/BioHackathon/training/Assessing the FAIRness of Training Materials/README.md

 ---

 We expect to first identify community expectations of training materials, second catalogue new  training-specific metrics, third perform a FAIRness assessment of existing training materials with existing and new metrics, and fourth evaluate how Bioschemas TrainingMaterial specification works regarding the identified metrics.
 This work aim to complement efforts started by FAIR metrics group (see references 1 and 2).
+* A definition on what a training material is
+* A list of participants
+* A list of training material resources
+* Assessment on training materials FAIRness using current metrics
+* Reflection on challenges when assessing training material FAIRness
+* A set of trining materials specific metrics

 ## Expected audience
 ---